 Religious Education for CHILDREN is offered for young disciples of the ages of Kindergarten through 8th grade.
 Jesus Christ, the Divine Teacher, has given parents the duty to pass the faith on to their children or grandchildren and religious education classes are designed to supplement their instructions.
 The elements of the program of Religious education classes for CHILDREN are:

 · A systematic curriculum designed to build upon the lessons taught in previous catechetical study.
 Since it is designed to aide children in knowing and loving Christ and His Church, the curriculum is not built solely around the preparation for sacraments.
 Conscientious parents will keep their children enrolled in religious education classes as long as they attend public school, from Kindergarten through 8th grade.

-· A schedule that allows families to celebrate Holy Mass together, before or after Sunday School classes; First Session: 10:00 AM until 11:10 AM and Second Session: 12:45 PM until 2:00 PM
+· A schedule that allows families to celebrate Holy Mass together, before or after Sunday School classes; 10:00 AM until 11:10 AM

 · A special class for UNBAPTIZED children who have attained the age of reason (7 years of age or older), have already attended one year of religious formation and wish to enter the Catholic Church through the Rite of Christian Initiation.
 This class is offered on Monday evenings from 5:30 PM to 6:45 PM.

 · Specialized instruction for children with Developmental delays or other disabilities can be arranged in direct consultation with Mrs. Starceski.

 · A class for HIGH SCHOOL-AGED youth (Grades 9-12) who are seeking to complete their initiation in the holy sacraments of the Church or to continue their education in the Catholic faith.
 Students must complete two years of catechetical formation and may receive the sacrament of Confirmation with other adults if they attain the age of 18 before these studies are complete.
 This class is offered on Sundays from 12:45 PM to 2:00 PM